(Image: Zen Buddha Silence by Marilyn Barbone.)

 Why Invest in Boole Microcap?

 The Boole Microcap Fund isolates quantitatively attractive microcap stocks based on cheapness, improving fundamentals, and similar criteria.
 This combination, in a focused portfolio, should beat the market over time.

-The mission of the Boole Fund is to outperform the S&P 500 Index by at least 5% per year (net of fees) over 5-year periods.
-We also aim to outpace the Russell Microcap Index by at least 2% per year (net).
+The mission of the Boole Fund is to outperform the S&P 500 Index by at least 5% per year (net of fees) over rolling 5-year periods.
+We also aim to outpace the Russell Microcap Index by at least 2% per year (net) over rolling 5-year periods.

 (Note: The Boole Fund will lag behind the indices in some years.
 You should only consider investing if you can stay the course for at least 3 to 5 years.)